-In the absence of a general requirement for providers of intermediary services to ensure a (76) physical presence within the territory of one of the Member States, there is a need to ensure clarity under which Member State's jurisdiction those providers fall for the purposes of applying and enforcing the obligations set out in this Regulation rules laid down in Chapters III and IV-by the national competent authorities, including judicial remedies against their decisions, in accordance with Chapter IV of this Regulation.
-This jurisdiction is therefore without prejudice to the rules of international private law concerning civil law claims based on this Regulation or any other jurisdictional rule applicable to obligations applicable to intermediary providers pursuant to other Union law or national law in compliance with Union law.
+(76)In the absence of a general requirement for providers of intermediary services to ensure a physical presence within the territory of one of the Member States, there is a need to ensure clarity under which Member State's jurisdiction those providers fall for the purposes of applying and enforcing the obligations set out in this Regulation rules laid down in Chapters III and IV by the national competent authorities, including judicial remedies against their decisions, in accordance with Chapter IV of this Regulation.
+This jurisdiction is therefore without prejudice to private international law rules concerning conflict of jurisdiction and laws applicable to court proceedings based on this Regulation and brought by natural persons or legal persons other than national competent authorities, such as proceedings brought by consumers in the courts of the Member State where they are domiciled in accordance with Union law in the field of judicial cooperation in civil matters.
+It is also without prejudice to the rules of international private law concerning civil law claims based on this Regulation or any other jurisdictional rules applicable to obligations applicable to on providers of intermediary services providers pursuant to other Union law or national law in compliance with Union law, such as the jurisdiction for the application and enforcement of consumer protection law or the jurisdiction for disputes on individual pieces of content.
 It also applies only to the obligations placed by this Regulation upon intermediary services to inform the issuing authority of the effect given to the orders to act against illegal content and orders to provide information adopted in accordance with this Regulation, but not to the order itself.
 A provider should be under the jurisdiction of the Member State where its main establishment is located, that is, where the provider has its head office or registered office within which the principal financial functions and operational control are exercised.
 In respect of providers that do not have an establishment in the Union but that offer services in the Union and therefore fall within the scope of this Regulation, the Member State where those providers appointed their legal representative should have jurisdiction, considering the function of legal representatives under this Regulation.
 In the interest of the effective application of this Regulation, all Member States should, however, have jurisdiction in respect of providers that failed to designate a legal representative, provided that the provider is not subject to enforcement proceedings for the same facts by another Member State the principle of ne bis in idem is respected.
 To that aim, each Member State that exercises jurisdiction in respect of such providers should, without undue delay, inform all other Member States of the measures they have taken in the exercise of that jurisdiction through the common information sharing system to be used for all communications among authorities pursuant to this Regulation.
+In such cases, priority should be given to the earliest among those proceedingsproceedings and all existing proceedings in other Member States concerning the same facts and effects should be suspended.